ArtS/arts.github.com/_drafts/working-with-dropdownlist-in-aspnet-mvc.md

 do in the upcoming articles.
 I also completely skipped topics like Model Binding as they are too big for this article - but I plan to cover them too.

-You can sign up to my **'ASP.NET Tips & Tricks'** mailing list and learn how to tackle the inherent complexity in ASP.NET MVC with ease, avoid common traps, save yourself hours of wasted time and frustration and become a better person overall.
+You can sign up to my **'Untangling ASP.NET MVC'** mailing list and learn how to tackle the inherent complexity in ASP.NET MVC with ease, avoid common traps, save yourself hours of wasted time and frustration and become a better person overall.
 I never spam, period.